Recent Blog Posts

 Protecting Your Legal Right to Medical Marijuana Use in Florida

-Posted on January 11, 2019 in Miami Criminal Defense News & Articles
+Posted on January 11, 2019 in Criminal Defense

 Like many states, Florida has enacted legal protections for the use of medical marijuana.
 Unfortunately, these regulations can often be confusing, technical, or arbitrary.
 State law also conflicts with federal law, which still bans all marijuana use for any purpose.
 Because of this, many medical marijuana patients can be threatened with convictions for various offenses related to their use and possession of medical marijuana.
 An experienced Miami marijuana attorney can help prevent convictions related to medical marijuana.